 Effects of oscillatory activity on detection rate (Hp a.1, Study 1 and 2): For each subject, trials will be divided into high and low power based on the median of log-transformed power.
 Additionally, high-power trials will be divided into two non-overlapping phase bins, each encompassing 180 degrees.
 As in Mathewson et al. (2009), the phase bin limits will be selected to be orthogonal to the mean phase of the miss trials.

 For high-power trials, a paired t-test (p < 0.02, one tail) will be performed comparing the hit rate between “good” and “bad” phase bins.
 If visual perception operates in cycles, then this difference is expected to be significant (Hp a.1, Table 1).
-If this effect is significant for Study 1, but not for Study 2, or it is significant for both studies but larger for Study 1 (here and below tested by means of a meta-regression, see Meta-Analysis section for details), then we should conclude that temporal expectation plays a key role in the relevance of the oscillatory phase for visual perception (Hp b.1, Table 1).
+If this effect is significant for Study 1, but not for Study 2, or it is significant for both studies but larger for Study 1 (here and below tested by means of a meta-regression, see Meta-Analysis section for details), then we should conclude that pre-target temporal jitter plays a key role in the relevance of the oscillatory phase for visual perception (Hp b.1, Table 1).

 Phase opposition (Hp a.2, Study 1 and 2): To assess that alpha phases for hit and miss trials at the electrode Pz are concentrated around different phase values, as in Mathewson et al. (2009), phases will be converted into cartesian coordinates (i.e., two-dimensional unitarian vectors) by the following steps.
 For all calculations, we will express phases as complex numbers z: